Gallery of Winners

 “I’m always trying to help faculty think of assignments that go beyond maybe your traditional written paper,” adds Hagar, who also was involved in the course development for online master’s programs in health science and palliative care, among others.
 “We’re thinking about products that students can create and bring to a job interview, or some kind of portfolio so they can go to an interview and say, ‘Not only do I have this degree, but here are products I created as a result of that degree that could be useful in this environment.’ ”

-Bondy says Hagar consistently goes above and beyond expectations to assure that Graduate School faculty and students are successful in their courses.
+Bondy says Hagar consistently goes above and beyond expectations to assure that School of Graduate Studies faculty and students are successful in their courses.
 “She routinely provides creative ideas and suggestions to faculty to increase student learning and engagement,” Bondy says.
 “Student performance and the faculty’s opinion of course development exceed expectations consistently in courses that are designed by Erin.”

 Hagar describes her job as a labor of love, singling out colleagues Bondy, Christina Cestone, PhD, Kevin Engler, MDE, and Sharon Gillooly for their support.
 “This is truly the most collegial and supportive environment I’ve ever worked in, and I’m really grateful for it,” Hagar says.
 “I work with such an incredible team, and every single person on the team makes my job a thrill to come to every day.”